powersj/perfkit/README.md

 This testing is looking at representative sampling of the herd.
 Cloud tests are run effectively in a black box enviornment.
 There is no knowledge of the enviornment's state in terms of noise.
 As such tests need to be run mulitple times on the same hardware/sizing.
 This avoids having noisy neighbors from standing out and affecting test results, changes to the hardware effecting test results.

 ## Preqs
 ### Packages
-The following packages are required:
+Requirements can be obtained via distro packages or via pip3:

 ```
+# via apt:
 $ apt update
-$ apt install -y python3-boto3 python3-paramiko
+$ apt install -y python3-boto3 python3-paramiko python3-tabulate

+# via pip3:
+$ pip3 install -r requirements.txt
 ```

-### AWS EC2 Configuration
+### AWS Configuration
-By default, boto3 will by default look for the following two AWS configuration files config and credentials.
+By default, the boto3 library will look for two AWS configuration files: config and credentials.
 These set your id and secret key as well as your default region:

 ```
 $ cat $HOME/.aws/config